department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/post-9-11-rates.md

 | 6 months | 12 months | 50% |
 | 90 days | 6 months | 40% |

-**For example:** If you had 90 days of active service since September 10, 2001, you would qualify for 40% of the maximum amount.
-If you served for 3 years, you would qualify for 100% of the benefit.
-So if your school charges $22,000 for in-state tuition and fees, you would receive $8,800 if you had 90 days of active service and the full $22,000 if you had 3 years of active service.
+**For example:** If you served on active duty for 90 days after September 10, 2001, you'd qualify for 40% of the full benefit rate.
+So if your school charged $22,000 for in-state tuition and fees, you'd receive $8,800 (or 40% of $22,000).

-Note that this will change August 1, 2020.
-In this example, 90 days of active service would qualify you for 50% of the maximum amount as of August 1, 2020.
+**Note:** The way we calculate your percentage of benefits will change on August 1, 2020.
+Please check back then for updated information.

 ------
 <span id="school"></span>